Chart Color Schemes

 Health performance in Bald Hills is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Bald Hills faces significant health challenges with common health conditions prevalent across all age groups, but more so among older cohorts.
-Approximately 51% of Bald Hills' total population (~3837 people) have private health cover, compared to Greater Brisbane's 56.2%.
+Bald Hills faces significant health challenges with common health conditions somewhat prevalent across all age groups, but to a higher degree among older cohorts.
+Approximately 51% of Bald Hills' total population (~3842 people) has private health cover, compared to Greater Brisbane's 58.1%.

-Mental health issues and asthma are the most common medical conditions in Bald Hills, affecting 9.9% and 9.1% of residents respectively.
-However, 66.1% of residents declare themselves completely clear of medical ailments, compared to 70.5% across Greater Brisbane.
-The area has 15.4% of residents aged 65 and over (1155 people), which is lower than the 16.6% in Greater Brisbane.
-Health outcomes among seniors require more attention due to presenting challenges.
+The most common medical conditions are mental health issues and asthma, affecting 9.9% and 9.1% of residents respectively.
+66.1% of residents declare themselves completely clear of medical ailments, compared to Greater Brisbane's 70.5%.
+Bald Hills has 15.4% of residents aged 65 and over (1157 people), lower than Greater Brisbane's 16.6%.
+Health outcomes among seniors require more attention due to the challenges they present.

 Frequently Asked Questions - Health